webinars

 Suicide remains a critical public health concern, and mental health clinicians play a key role in assessing and preventing suicide risk.
 This training provides an in-depth exploration of the Interpersonal Psychological Theory of Suicide (IPTS) and its clinical implications.
 This training will review the scientific research supporting IPTS, highlighting empirical findings that validate the theory's application in clinical settings.
 Participants will also gain an understanding of how the core premises of IPTS contribute to suicide risk.
 Finally, clinicians will learn how to integrate IPTS into suicide risk assessment, prevention strategies, and treatment planning, ensuring that their interventions are informed by evidence-based principles.
 By the end of this training, participants will be better equipped to apply IPTS concepts in their work, enhancing their ability to recognize warning signs, tailor interventions, and improve outcomes for individuals at risk.

-Where: On-Demand | Cost: $39 | Target Audience: Clinicians | CE Hrs: 2.5 CEs
+When: Thursday, September 11th 11am-2:15pm MST | Where: Live online | Cost: $39.99 | Target Audience: Clinicians | CE Hrs: 3 CEs*

-Where: On-Demand | Cost: $20 | Target Audience: Clinicians | CE Hrs: 1 CE
+When: Thursday, October 30th 8am-11:15am MST | Where: Live online | Cost: $39.99 | Target Audience: Clinicians | CE Hrs: 3 CEs*

 surviving sleep deprivation: a practical guide for improving sleep quality